Corona diagnostics Wageningen Bioveterinary Research (WBVR)

 Coronavirus

 A large variety of coronaviruses exist naturally and can cause diseases in many animal species.
 Several coronaviruses are zoonoses: they are able to infect humans.
 SARS-CoV-2 transferred from animals to humans in Wuhan (China) late 2019, and is responsible for the COVID-19 disease.
+Wageningen Bioveterinary Research (WBVR) does research into the coronavirus.

-Wageningen Bioveterinary Research (WBVR) conducts research on infectious animal diseases in the Netherlands.
-When an unknown zoonosis – such as the SARS-coronavirus in 2019 – emerges, WBVR has the capacity to research it rapidly.
+WVBR contributes to combatting and preventing the coronavirus and COVID-19 in several ways.
+When an unknown zoonosis – such as the SARS-coronavirus in 2019 – emerges, we have the capacity to research it rapidly.
 Samples of a suspect animal (species) are analysed using a diagnostics pipeline created by WVBR for rapid detection of new pathogens.

-1. Diagnostics in animals
+SARS-CoV-2 in animals

 In collaboration with several partners we have developed diagnostic tests to show coronavirus infection as well as antibodies in various animal species.